slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ### On timing

 <!--
+> *"half of the troubles of this life can be traced to saying yes too quickly and not saying no soon enough."
+-- Josh Billings*
 > *"Waiting hurts.
 Forgetting hurts.
 But not knowing which decision to take can sometimes be the most painful."
 -- Paulo Coelho*
+> *"The cock that crows too early gets his head cut off."
+-- Proverb*
 -->

 > *"The best time to plant a tree was 20 years ago.
 The second best time is right now."